bbauska/W3Cx-4of5-thru-May-2024/README.md

 2.  total which contains the file's size (in bytes).

-Combining these with a &lt;progress&gt; element, makes it very easy to render an animated *progress bar*.
+Combining these with a &lt;progress&gt; element, makes it very easy to render an animated <i>progress bar*.
 Here is a source code extract that does this for a download operation:

 <h4>HTML</h4>